 Integrated Watershed Management Stream Water Quality Monitoring

-Twelve additional stream water quality have been established (most in 2018) to supplement the existing monitoring conducted through the PWQMN, expanding coverage through NBMCA’s subwatersheds.
-These streams are sampled for total phosphorus, temperature, pH, specific conductance, dissolved oxygen, and turbidity on a monthly basis, from April through November, each year.
-Chloride sampling began at these sites in 2022.
+Fourteen additional stream water quality have been established (most in 2018) to supplement the existing monitoring conducted through the PWQMN, expanding coverage through NBMCA’s subwatersheds.
+These streams are sampled for total phosphorus, chloride (since 2022), temperature, pH, specific conductance, dissolved oxygen, and turbidity on a monthly basis, from April through November, each year.

 Provincial Groundwater Monitoring Network (PGMN)